Jason-J5/Gale-Shapley-Algorithm/README.md

 ```
 python3 gs.py -h

+-o <path to output file> (if not specified, output.txt will be the default path)

 -i <path to input file> (if not specified, the program will create a list of integers representing people and preferances)

 -p <x> or --people <x> (x must be even, where x is the number of people to be created)